andrewdr14/claims_fraud_detection/README.md

 # 🚀 Insurance Fraud Detection Project

 ## 📌 Overview
 This project leverages **machine learning** and **web-based tools** to detect fraudulent insurance claims.
-Built with **Python, MongoDB, Flask**, and hosted on **Render**, the system allows users to upload claim data, dynamically predict fraud probabilities, and download enriched datasets.
+Built with **Python, MongoDB, Flask**, and hosted on **Render**, the system allows users to upload claim data, predict fraud probabilities, and download fraud probabilities for each claim.

 ## 🎯 Features
 ✅ **Customizable Data Upload** – Users select available claim data and generate a custom template.